Subham0207/game-engine/Documentation.md

         ii. save textures in another file done iii. load a model
         iv. updated saving model; also savig textureIds but the code is failing currently.
+        v.
+Texture loading works
+    4. Textures are bleeding between models when loaded using our custom model file
+        i.
+I think we are setting up textureIds that are not set.
+Because all the texture ids are constant. ii.
+We can leave this issue since textureBleeding won't happen if all the material textures are provided. iii.
+First implment Level saving, Then we should add ability to edit the material texture so we can fix this issue manually.
+    5. Saving Level
+        i. make sure that the model files are saved first.
+If not save them.
+Note now the model is saved in a file format that can be read by our program. ii. store the modelFilePath in an array in the level. iii.
+When loading the level load those models. iv.
+What about the game loop that gets model referenced in LevelFile to render.
+I think this is why we need a map.
+And while saving the level file just save the names in an array.
+        v.
+Saving LvlAs working.
+What else
+            # Save the model locations.
+            # Save the camera position.